About Sensor

 Q: Do parallel applications provide any overall performance advantage in simulation on multicore machines, or on any other hardware?

-A: Even though parallel applications may provide single run speedup, the answer is no, except where the current maximum single-process memory of 128 GB may not be sufficient to run the problem serially (that's enough for an 80 million cell case in Sensor, or 8 simultaneous ten million cell cases).
+A: Even though parallel applications may provide single run speedup, the answer is no, except where available memory is not sufficient to run multiple serial cases (the current maximum single-process memory of 512 GB is enough for a 320 million cell case in Sensor, or 32 simultaneous ten million cell cases).
 That exception now possibly includes only a few gigantic fields, but it won't exist for very long since the available memory is doubling every year or two.
 Single runs provide no value.
-It is the evaluation of sensitivities to many control and uncertain variables obtained from many runs that allow predictive optimization.
+It is the evaluation of sensitivities to many control and uncertain variables obtained from many runs that allows predictive optimization.
 Serial applications can make far more efficient use of multicore machines (or any other hardware with sufficient memory) than parallel applications can, since they don't have to pay for the parallel inefficiencies caused by coupled domains.
-By running 1 simultaneous serial application per core (on 64 bit hardware generally capable of providing far more than sufficient memory) to simultaneously evaluate multiple sensitivities, you can achieve the maximum run rate that the hardware and software is capable of.
+By running 1 simultaneous serial application per core or processor (on 64 bit hardware generally capable of providing far more than sufficient memory) to simultaneously evaluate multiple sensitivities, you can achieve the maximum run rate that the hardware and software is capable of.

-Running one simultaneous serial application per core, or one per processor on single-core machines, maximizes the hardware output in terms of the rate it can execute floating point operations (floating point operations per second, or FLOPS).
-Using Sensor minimizes FLOs required per run, avoids parallel sub-process communication requirements, problems, and inefficiencies and maximizes the overall run rate.
+Running one simultaneous serial application per core, or one per processor on single-core machines, maximizes the hardware output in terms of the rate it can execute floating point operations (Floating Point Operations Per Second, or FLOPS).
+Using Sensor (1) minimizes FLOs required per run, (2) avoids parallel sub-process communication and synchronization requirements, problems, and inefficiencies and (3) maximizes the overall run rate.

 One of our clients was previously running a single porosity black oil field case using the leading parallel model on an 8-node cluster.
 They can now run Sensor on each node 15 times faster than their previous parallel run time using all 8 nodes.
 Overall, that's a speedup of 120, over two orders of magnitude.
 This is much greater than the black oil speedup we usually see, even considering the huge parallel inefficiencies.
 One of the causes (accounting for a factor of 2 or 3) is that for some reason the parallel model wouldn't run well in Impes, while Sensor's Impes formulation was significantly faster than its Implicit formulation.